 - Guide to your visit - A 26 page full colour booklet with floor plans and details of the must-see highlights in each gallery is available for £1 on arrival at the museum.

-- Cloakroom - Coin-operated lockers are available on the ground floor (please bring a £1 coin, which will be returned after use).
+- Cloakroom - Coin-operated lockers are available on the ground floor (please bring an old £1 coin, which will be returned after use).
 We ask that visitors avoid bringing large bags into the museum.

 - Buggy park - Prams and pushchairs will be checked and can then be stored in the buggy park on the ground floor.

 - Shop - There is a shop on the ground floor, with a wide selection of souvenirs and gifts including books, postcards and posters.

 - Café - There is a café on the ground floor which serves a selection of hot and cold food and drinks.
 A children's menu and bottle warming facilities are available.

 - Picnic lunch area - An indoor picnic space is available every day for lunch between 12-2pm, ask a member of staff for details.
 There is also lots of outdoor seating at the Pier Head nearby, where visitors can eat a picnic on a nice day.
 Please dispose of rubbish responsibly.

 - Free wifi - Available throughout the museum.